This isn’t your average spaghetti and meatballs – my homemade sauce is rich, bold, and perfected after years of tweaking.

 - Top with cheese and parsley; serve with crusty bread and enjoy!

-- Make sauce, let simmer on low for at least 3 hours.
+- Make sauce, let simmer on low for at least 30 minutes, up to all day.

 - Serve over pasta and add cheese and fresh parsley to serve.